 At 2AM July 3, 1955, my parents and I, a 8 month-old, arrived at the seaside airport down the mountains from Caracas.
 It had been a marathon: driving up to NYC from DC, where they’d had two months of orientation training, leaving the car at loading docks, and taking our 10 pieces of luggage to the Pan Am Strato Cruiser for what turned out to be a 12 hour flight.
 Despite her exhaustion, Mom sat down to write to her parents, a habit that would continue for Dad’s entire Foreign Service career.

 Hotel Potomac, Caracas, July 3, 1955 Dear Mother and Dad: All day today we’ve been just congratulating ourselves on having arrived, after so many weeks of planning and working toward that end….

 A day later, on Venezuelan Independence Day, she set down in another letter about how the American Independence Day seemed to be done in Caracas.
 She was an outsider, sharing her observations with perhaps more enthusiasm than she could yet feel.

 Caracas, July 5, 1955 Dear Mother and Dad: Yesterday was the Ambassador’s reception to celebrate the 4th.
 Bob went and had a good chance to meet many of the local Venezuelan press and radio people.
-The other Embassy people were very nice, including a young fellow named Al Hanson who is a trainee for this type of work.
+The other Embassy people were very nice, including a young fellow named Al Hanson [see note] who is a trainee for this type of work.
 The big formal dance was last night, but we passed it up; baby sitting problem most of all but we didn’t mind just being alone.
 From what we hear of the amount of work to be done, it is good that Bob has this period without worries.
-Mr. Butler has told Bob not to worry about starting the job till we are settled and feel at home.
-Isn’t that a fine thing to do?
-We know we’re going to enjoy this stuff very much.
-Caracas, July 5, 1955 [Note: the “nice young fellow named Al Hanson” would become a life-long friend: Alan Hanson’s 1988 interview with Dad about his career in USIS is a treasure of information and insight (it’s on the website of the Association for Diplomatic Studies and Training), and Al and I are now in touch through the serendipitous connections of letters to the Palm Beach Post (local USIA retiree Alvin Perlman’s letter about Foreign Service Day led to my letter about being raised in the Foreign Service led to a letter to me from Joan Mainzer who spent many years in Venezuela and who now lives just 20 minutes from me and who knows Al well through the network of former Caraquenos.
-If I just lost you, here’s the simple path: writing stuff down takes you the most wonderful places past, present and future.)
+We know we’re going to enjoy this stuff very much….

 Mom was in the last generation of Foreign Service wives who assumed they’d be unpaid helpmates to their husbands.
 I think connecting the women to each other in this type of assignment built a community among them.
 Mom recalled that no one had a telephone so planning and carrying out what was asked of them meant spending time in each other’s homes.
 By the time we left, both Mom and Dad felt the Embassy group was as close as family.
 They genuinely enjoyed each other’s company and there was a special connection that continued for the rest of their lives.